 [The aspiring writer] may never dare to bracket himself for a moment with the immortals of writing, but the disclaimer that genius cannot be taught, which most teachers and authors seem to feel must be stated as early and abruptly as possible, is the death knell of his real hope.
 He had longed to hear that there was some magic about writing, and to be initiated into the brotherhood of authors.
 This book, I believe, will be unique; for I think he is right.
 I think there is such a magic, and that it is teachable.
 This book is about the writer’s magic.

 While the book is still in print (as I say, it’s a classic) and can be bought from a bookstore or most likely found in the library, because it’s now in the public domain, it is available for free online.
 That said, it may be worth owning your own copy, because (a) there is nothing like a book in the hand, and (b) this pdf version has some typos (!) and is not visually well designed.
 Nevertheless, the content is gold, and here’s a good way to encounter it.

-Here is the link: Becoming a Writer, by Dorothea Brande.
+Here is the link to the free pdf (with typos): Becoming a Writer, by Dorothea Brande.

-And to purchase your very own copy, click here.
+And to purchase your very own book —

 Novelist Elizabeth Berg’s words of wisdom for writers: